 5. Best Buy uses big data analytics to price match competitors and offer personalized deals to customers.

 As you can see, big data analytics is already having a big impact on the retail industry.
-In the future, it will only become more important.
+In the future, it will only become more critical.
 Retailers who embrace big data analytics can understand their customers better and give them what they want.
 This will be key to surviving in the competitive world of retail.

 Future Of Retail Industry With Big Data Analytics